 Another area to address in the statement and to ask the individuals writing your letters of reference to comment upon concerns social justice issues.
 Describe how your scholarship career goals and research objectives are informed by your vision of social justice.
 See the School Mission Statement and our PhD Social Justice web page for information about the school/program commitment to and goals for furthering for social justice.

 Three policies with which all applicants to the School should become familiar should be carefully reviewed.
 The first is entitled Essential Skills, Values and Standards of Professional Conduct Important to Admission and Continuance in the School and Profession of Social Work.
 The next two are located in the Important University Policies section.
 The second is Academic Performance and Conduct Which May Result in a Review and Possible Dismissal from the School of Social Work.
 The last is the Unprofessional Conduct Law.
 All applicants should review these to attain an understanding of the qualities and professional behavior expectations.

 The School of Social Work meets the Americans with Disabilities Act requirements for accessibility.
 Our application materials can be made available in alternative formats.

 The University of Washington reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam era veteran in accordance with University policy and applicable federal and state statutes and regulations.
 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, education, and employment for individuals with disabilities.
-To request disability accommodation in the application process, contact the School at 206-543-5676 or the Disability Services Office at: 206.543.6450/V, 206.543.6452/TTY, 206.685.7264 (FAX), e-mail at email@example.com.
+To request disability accommodation in the application process, contact the Disability Services Office at: 206.543.6450/V, 206.543.6452/TTY, 206.685.7264 (FAX), e-mail at email@example.com.